Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

 PlayerManagers are custom scripts that manage human and AI players, replacing Unity's default Player Input Manager component.

 `PlayerManager.cs` defines what is common across all PlayerManagers, regardless of game.
-This includes things like maintaining a data structure for the players and defining the maximum player count.
+This includes things like maintaining a data structure for the players and defining the maximum number of players it can managae.

 `HumanPlayerManager.cs` defines what is common across all PlayerManagers that manage only humans.
 This includes detecting the usage of unpaired devices and adding a new human player.
 This component can be found attached to the HumanPlayerManager GameObject in the Persistent scene.

 `AIPlayerManager.cs` defines what is common across all PlayerManagers that manage only AI.
 This includes creating virtual devices for AI players to use when adding them.

-`TrainingAIPlayerManager.cs` defines the AIPlayerManager behaviour at the training level.
+`TrainingAIPlayerManager.cs` defines AIPlayerManager behaviour unique to the Training scene.
 This includes spawning AI player units on Awake() and stopping them when the stage is lost.
 This component can be found attached to the AIPlayerManager GameObject in the Training scene.